-After a person or group becomes an Acquiring Person, but before an Acquiring Person beneficially owns 50% of the outstanding shares of the Company's Common Stock, the Board may extinguish the Rights (except for Rights that have previously been voided as set forth above), in whole or in part, by exchanging two shares of Common Stock or an equivalent security for each Right.
-In certain circumstances, the Company may elect to exchange the Rights for cash or other securities of the Company having a value approximately equal to two shares of Common Stock.
+After a person or group becomes an Acquiring Person, but before an Acquiring Person beneficially owns 50% of the outstanding shares of Autoscope's Common Stock, the Board may extinguish the Rights (except for Rights that have previously been voided as set forth above), in whole or in part, by exchanging two shares of Common Stock or an equivalent security for each Right.
+In certain circumstances, Autoscope may elect to exchange the Rights for cash or other securities of Autoscope having a value approximately equal to two shares of Common Stock.